-The Final Combined Sewer Overflow (CSO) Long-Term Control Plan (Final CSO LTCP) approach to reduction required by the 1994 CSO Control Policy is based on identifying the solutions that provide the greatest benefit-cost ratio and/or improves overall performance of the combined sewer system (CSS) in containing and treating pollutants.
-This chapter discusses the approach toward creating the Final CSO LTCP, the process toward development of CSO control alternatives, and the tools used to evaluate CSO control alternatives.
+The Final Long-Term Control Plan (Final LTCP) approach to reduction required by the 1994 CSO Control Policy is based on identifying the solutions that provide the greatest benefit-cost ratio and/or improves overall performance of the combined sewer system (CSS) in containing and treating pollutants.
+This chapter discusses the approach toward creating the Final LTCP, the process toward development of CSO control alternatives, and the tools used to evaluate CSO control alternatives.
+The 2009 LTCP produced a final product consistent with the Presumption Approach of the CSO Control Policy by exceeding the 85% capture required under the Presumption Approach.